mpv-player/mpv/DOCS/man/options.rst

         channel layout, random things can happen, such as dropping the additional channels, or adding noise.

+``--audio-normalize-downmix=<yes|no>``
+    Enable/disable normalization if surround audio is downmixed to stereo (default: no).
+If this is disabled, downmix can cause clipping.
+If it's enabled, the output might be too silent.
+It depends on the source audio.

+    Technically, this changes the ``normalize`` suboption of the ``lavrresample`` audio filter, which performs the downmixing.

+    If downmix happens outside of mpv for some reason, this has no effect.

 ``--audio-display=<no|attachment>``
     Setting this option to ``attachment`` (default) will display image attachments (e.g. album cover art) when playing audio files.
 It will